-(in thousan ds of euro)
+(in thousands of euro)

-2018 2017
+2019 2018

-Revaluation of liabilities for the issued lats banknotes and coins 7 200 10 300
+Income from sale of collector coins 675 1 329

-Income from sale of collector coins 1 329 1 536
+Revaluation of liabilities for the issued lats banknotes and coins 7 200

-Other 741 546
+Other 625 741

-Total 9 270 12 382
+Total 1 300 9 270

-As a result of revaluation of liabilities for the issued lats banknotes and coins, income increased as the lats banknotes and coins, whose exchange probability is low, are not reported on the balance sheet pursuant to the "Financial Accounting Policy of Latvijas Banka" (see also Note 2.20).
-Revaluation of liabilities for the issued lats banknotes and coins is performed on an annual basis, taking into account the latest data on the exchange of lats banknotes and coins to euro banknotes and coins.
-In 2018, with the pace of exchange of the lats banknotes and coins moderating, the valuation of liabilities for the issued lats banknotes and coins decreased considerably (see also Note 22.1).
+As a result of revaluation of liabilities for the issued lats banknotes and coins, income is recognised because the lats banknotes and coins, whose exchange probability is low, are not reported on the balance sheet pursuant to the "Financial Accounting Policy of Latvijas Banka" (see also Note 2.20).
+Reassessment of liabilities for the issued lats banknotes and coins is performed on an annual basis, taking into account the latest data on the exchange of lats banknotes and coins to euro banknotes and coins.
+In 2019, the valuation of liabilities for the issued lats banknotes and coins remained unchanged (see also Note 22.1).